RenderKit/openvkl/doc/api.md

 calling the sampling, gradient, or interval API functions.
 Otherwise, under some circumstances special handling of denormalized floating point numbers can significantly reduce application and Open VKL performance.
-The driver parameter `flushDenormals` or environment variable `OPENVKL_FLUSH_DENORMALS` can be set to 1 to enable this mode.
+The driver parameter `flushDenormals` or environment variable `OPENVKL_FLUSH_DENORMALS` can be used to toggle this mode; by default it is enabled.
 Alternatively, when using Open VKL together with the Intel® Threading Building Blocks, it is sufficient to execute the following code at the beginning of the application main thread (before the creation of the `tbb::task_scheduler_init` object):

     #include <xmmintrin.h>
     #include <pmmintrin.h>